 Arcadia Sustainable Design is based in Melbourne and caters to the Melbourne metropolitan area as well as regional Victoria.
-It is operated by Gary Shadforth who has a strong and varied background in horticulture, design and education.
+Gary Shadforth is the garden designer with a strong and varied background in horticulture, design and education.

 Gary has a science degree with a diploma of Horticulture at Burnley College (University of Melbourne) and Cert IV in Applied Design (Landscape) at NMIT.
 His career with plants and gardens has also been as a teacher of Environmental Science, mathematics and Horticulture.
 This has included a stint of several years at the Royal Botanic Gardens Melbourne and Healesville Sanctuary.

 Drawing on this background, Arcadia has a working knowledge of how people relate to gardens and plants and what garden designs work best.